-⏴back to Guidance Series
+⏴back to Guidance Topics

-Research Involving Wards of State
+Wards of State

 Definitions

-Ward: A ward is a child who is placed in the legal custody of the State or other agency, institution, or entity, consistent with applicable Federal, State, or local law.
-The term “ward of State” may be used interchangeably with “ward” in this document.
+Ward: A ward is a child who is placed in legal custody of the State or other agency, institution, or entity, consistent with applicable Federal, State, or local law.
+The term “ward of State” may be used interchangeably with “ward” in this guidance.
 A court may take responsibility for the legal protection of the individual, and will generally stand in loco parentis to the child.
 Generally, this entails assuming all lawful authority to make medical and legal decisions on the individual’s behalf.

 Guidance